David Yelland (journalist): Journalism

 Yelland's first journalism post after university was at the Buckinghamshire Advertiser.
 He was a trainee with Westminster Press, then part of Pearson, and worked on a series of regional papers including the Northern Echo and the North West Times in Manchester.
 Yelland was hired as business editor on The Sun in 1992 by editor Kelvin MacKenzie, and became deputy editor of New York Post in 1995, as well as a speech writer for Rupert Murdoch.

 Editorship of The Sun

 He was editor of the tabloid newspaper The Sun from mid-1998 to January 2003.
 His predecessor was Stuart Higgins and his successor was Rebekah Wade.

+One of Yelland's first editorials as editor was "Why the BBC should be shut down".